 - 1. Place the transmission in first gear.
 See page 61. - 2.
-Rotate the lock-out switch forward to unlock the transmission. - 3.
-Shift into reverse gear.

-NOTE: The lock will automatically re-engage when the transmission is shifted out of reverse gear.
+Push the lock-out lever forward toward the handlebar to unlock the transmission. - 3.
+Shift down into reverse gear. - NOTE: The lock will automatically re-engage when the transmission is shifted out of reverse gear.